2017 Hyundai Elantra or Sonata: Which Is More Reliable?

 While the Sonata is generally dependable, it’s not without faults:

-Expert Insight: Hyundai issued recalls for some 2017 Sonatas related to engine concerns, emphasizing the importance of regular oil changes.
+Expert Insight: Hyundai issued recalls for specific trims, highlighting the importance of routine maintenance and emphasizing the importance of regular oil changes.

 Reliability Ratings and Safety Scores